mcgtrt/toll-tracker/README.md

 5. Aggregator => CRUD operations for OBU Distance, invoicer, and data provider for the Gateway.

-6. Gateway => User facing API
+6. Gateway => User facing API, communicating with Aggregator API

 ## NOTE
 This is a demo of how to structure, connect, and build transport between microservices.

-It may not include the full business logic, endpoint implementation or data storage to aggregate distance.
+It may not include the full business logic, all endpoints or data storage (like NoSQL).

 All operations are handled in memory to prove the concept and make the application work properly.

-Consider having a browse from my other projects to see the full implementation.
+For business logic, check out Hotel API, Crypto, or other projects.

 # Installation guide
 ## Kafka docker